-2016 is almost certain to be the hottest year ever recorded, with new records broken monthly.
+2016 was to be the hottest year ever recorded globally.

 Ice dependent species such as narwhals, polar bears, and some seal species are at increasing risk with shrinking sea ice cover.
 By 2100, polar bears could face starvation and reproductive failure even in far northern Canada1.

 On the tundra, rising temperatures have brought a new competitor - the Arctic fox’s much larger cousin, the red fox.
 Not only does the newcomer colonise their dens, it can also kill the smaller Arctic foxes.

 In the ocean, both scientists and Inuit say killer whales appear to be increasing in numbers, and in the length of time they stay in the Arctic1.
 Killer whales prey on other whales such as narwhals and bowhead whales2.

 Around 35,000 walruses came ashore on the Alaska coast in September 2014.
 It’s the largest ‘haul out’ ever recorded.
 US government agencies estimated that 60 young walruses were crushed in the crowd1.

 More woody plants, more precipitation, and warmer temperatures compromise the survival of grazing animals such as reindeer and muskoxen.

 A paper on the range of one significant caribou herd in Canada found an increase in forest fires has reduced the available food for caribou in their winter range.
 Warmer winter temperatures have also increased the layers of ice in snow, making food more difficult to dig up in winter1.

 Fish stocks in the Barents Sea are moving north at up to 160 kilometres per decade as a result of climate change1.
 The fish are sensitive to changes in water temperature.